-- a.
-To respondent 1 why he does not notify the family of petitioner 1 (hereinafter: the petitioner) of what happened to the petitioner, who was detained by Israeli security forces on November 20, 2012 and whose whereabouts are presently unknown; where he was held from the time of his detention until the date notice is given; if he is being held by him or by anyone acting on his behalf where he is being held and pursuant to which law; and if he was released or transferred to another agency when, where, to whom, and what he knows about the current location of the petitioner.
-To the extent that the petitioner is being unlawfully held by an Israeli authority, the court is requested to order his release. - b.
-To respondent 2 why he does not maintain updated information concerning the detention and place of detention of each and every detainee, resident of the Occupied Palestinian Territories, (hereinafter: the OPT) who is being held by any of the state's authorities. - c.
+a.
+To respondent 1 - why he does not notify the family of petitioner 1 (hereinafter: the petitioner) what happened to the petitioner, who was detained by Israeli security forces on August 3, 2014, and whose whereabouts are presently unknown; if he is being held by him or by anyone acting on his behalf - where he is being held and pursuant to which law; and if he was released or transferred to another agency - when, where, to whom, and what he knows about the current location of the petitioner.
+To the extent that the petitioner is being unlawfully held by an Israeli authority, the court is requested to order his release.

+- b.
+To respondent 2 why he does not maintain updated information concerning the detention and place of detention of each and every detainee, resident of the Occupied Palestinian Territories, (OPT) who is being held by any of the state's authorities. - c.
 To respondents 3 and 4, if the petitioner is being held by either of them why they do not keep record as required by law, and in real time, of the place of detention of the detainee.